 So to generate a win-win opportunity, the T-COOR core team liaises with studios, independents, production companies, production managers, costume designers, and other key crew to arrange the prompt and convenient collection of surplus clothing and small items from sets all over Toronto.
 These same volunteers then ensure the garments and items are distributed directly into the hands of Toronto's homeless and underprivileged population via charitable hands-on organizations and outreach workers with who we collaborate.

 T-COOR prides itself in having zero bureaucracy, minimal administration, and a ‘get it done’ attitude that ensures the non-profit can positively impact as many homeless and underprivileged as possible without fuss.
 The non-profit exists because of the good intentions of this core group of Toronto-based volunteers, who currently work in various capacities in the movie, communications/business consulting, and legal industries.
+Any storage space, transport services, etc. - which we are always seeking - would be appreciated.

 After a visit to a film market in sunny Santa Monica and seeing the difficulties many faced just outside of its borders, our founder, a publicist and LP/PM, had an idea for the movie industry to make more of a difference in the lives of those less fortunate.
 Before the onset of another harsh Canadian winter, she reached out to some of her colleagues in film to find a way to directly assist Toronto's homeless.